comments in XLS resolve: Project 63 (Francis Marion NF): 54 plots

 There are still some cryptic comments about 63 in DataSheetERrors_63_64_75_76.xls that I'm not sure what to do about.
 I've annoted this in my own column (J)

-#6 Updated by Michael Lee almost 12 years ago
+#6 Updated by Michael Lee about 12 years ago

 063-04-0925 was originally classified as CEGL004646: Nyssa aquatica - Nyssa biflora Saturated Forest, but this value of CEGL4646 isn't in the database.
 NatureServe Explorer has "Nyssa aquatica - Nyssa biflora Forest" which is CEGL007429 and states "It occurs in Zone II (Wharton et al. 1982), and therefore probability of annual flooding is 100% and duration of flooding is approximately 100% of the growing season with soils nearly permanently saturated."